-Is there anything better then a warm and comforting cup of hot cocoa on a cold fall or winter day?
+Is there anything better than a warm and comforting cup of hot cocoa on a cold fall or winter day?

 It is incredibly rich and creamy, and the taste is absolutely out of this world.
 This recipe became quickly our favorite family hot cocoa recipe.
 Forget about the dry powder hot cocoa mix, because this is the only recipe you’ll ever need.

-We are great lovers of hot cocoa, hot chocolate, Nesquik, you name it… I found this recipes way back in 2010, when I was craving for hot cococa and didn’t have Nesquik powder in my pantry.
+We are great lovers of hot cocoa, hot chocolate, Nesquik, you name it… I found this recipe way back in 2010 when I was craving for hot cocoa and didn’t have Nesquik powder in my pantry.
 The original recipe calls for half-and-half cream, and back then I didn’t know what the hack is half-and-half, since we don’t have it in Croatia.
-So I searched the internet to find substitution for it, only to find that is a mixture of whole milk and light cream.
+So I searched the internet to find a substitution for it, only to find that is a mixture of whole milk and light cream.
 And that is all I need to know.
-I tweaked recipe to my likening at got this yummy cold-day drink!
+I tweaked the recipe to my likening at got this yummy cold-day drink!

 - 1 teaspoon vanilla extract